rsvim/rsvim.github.io/docs/manual/basic_usage/first_steps_in_rsvim.md

 The 1st character `i` indicates starting insert mode
 :::

 After typing "turtle" (last word in 1st line), you press the `<Enter>` key to start a new line.
 Finally you press the `<Esc>` key to exit insert mode and go back to normal mode.
-Now you have 2 lines of text in your Rsvim window:
+Now you have 2 lines of text in your window:

 ```text
 +---------------------------------------+